6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Please don’t think I’m trying to fear-monger here or unnecessarily worry you.

-In a moment, I’m going to take you through some great sources of copyright-free images.
-But just picking an image from Google could land you with a fine that runs to thousands of dollars.
+In a moment, I will discuss some great sources of copyright-free images.
+But just picking an image from Google could land you with a fine of thousands of dollars.

 It’s essential to use images that aren’t copyrighted.
-Luckily, there are plenty of great sources of images — both paid and free — that you can safely use on your blog.
+Luckily, there are plenty of great sources of paid and free images that you can safely use on your blog.

 How can you find the best images for your blog?
 Here are some of my favorite (and safe) sources to try.

-Any images that you create yourself are automatically copyrighted to you and are usually the best source for your blog images.
-You can freely use them however you like (though other people can’t, unless you give them permission).
+Any images you create are automatically copyrighted and are usually the best source for your blog images.
+You can freely use them however you like (though others can’t unless you permit them).

-Don’t worry if your photos aren’t perfect… they’ll be a lot more personal and relatable than stock photos.
+Don’t worry if your photos aren’t perfect… they’ll be much more personal and relatable than stock photos.

-Do think about privacy concerns when it comes to using your personal photos on your blog, however.
+However, when using personal photos on your blog, do consider privacy concerns.
 You may want to avoid using photos of your children, for instance, or photos that would closely identify where you live.

-Some bloggers don’t even like to use their own photo, especially if they’re blogging under a pseudonym.
+Some bloggers dislike using their photos, especially if they’re blogging under a pseudonym.

 Stock Photos

-One of the biggest sources of images for blogs is stock photography.
+One of the most significant sources of images for blogs is stock photography.

-These tend to be quite generic photos (particularly, but not exclusively work-related) that are used on websites, in magazines, and even on book covers.
-They cover a huge range of different topics.
+These tend to be quite generic photos (mainly, but not exclusively, work-related) used on websites, in magazines, and even on book covers.
+They cover a vast range of different topics.

 6 Best Stock Photo Websites for Blog Images

-There are lots of different sources you can tap into for stock photos online.
+You can tap into many different sources for stock photos online.
 Some of the best ones to try are:

-• Unsplash (free): This stock image site is royalty-free and has one of the most extensive libraries of beautiful photos, graphics and images on the Internet.
+• Unsplash (free): This royalty-free stock image site has one of the most extensive libraries of beautiful photos, graphics, and images on the Internet.

-• Freepik (free and paid): This site offers free and premium (paid) options for thousands of vectors, photos, psd and icon graphics.
-The free graphics are always no-strings-attached for personal use, but for commercial use they require attribution.
+• Freepik (free and paid): This site offers free and premium (paid) options for thousands of vectors, photos, PSDs, and icon graphics.
+The free graphics are always no-strings-attached for personal use, but they require attribution for commercial use.

 • iStockPhoto (paid): You pay for images using credits or through a subscription pack.
 (You can also buy stock video clips and music.)
-You’ll find a range of images to choose from, including photos, vector illustrations, cartoons, icons, and more.
+You’ll find various images, including photos, vector illustrations, cartoons, icons, and more.

-• Shutterstock (paid): This site is similar to iStockPhoto, with a very large range of images, plus video clips and music that you can use.
+• Shutterstock (paid): This site is similar to iStockPhoto, and it offers a wide range of images, video clips, and music for use.

-• Pixabay (free): All the content on Pixabay (photos, vectors, video clips, music, and more) is free to use.
+• Pixabay (free): All the content on Pixabay (photos, vectors, video clips, music, and more) is free.
 You won’t get the same quality or range as on iStockPhoto or Shutterstock, but for many newer bloggers, Pixabay can provide all the images they need.

-• Pexels (free): Like Pixabay, Pexels offers copyright-free images and videos that you can use on your blog.
-It’s well worth searching both sites to find the perfect photos or other images for your posts.
+• Pexels (free): Like Pixabay, Pexels offers copyright-free images and videos you can use on your blog.
+It’s worth searching both sites to find the perfect photos or images for your posts.

-Now, let’s talk about creating some of your own blog images (or graphics), starting with a few tools that’ll help immensely.
+Let’s discuss creating your blog images (or graphics), starting with a few tools that will help immensely.

 Canva